Bobby Encinas

-Bobby Encinas (born 1961 in Canoga Park, California) is a former professional "Old School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1973 to 1980.
+Bobby Encinas (born 1961) is an American former professional "Old School" Bicycle Motocross (BMX) racer whose prime competitive years were from 1973 to 1980.
 He was one of the first superstars in BMX and one of its most savvy promoters.
 Raised in the barrio of Canoga Park, he had a juvenile criminal record for theft and was on probation for consuming alcohol and drugs before he was 12 years old.
 He credits BMX for saving him from a life of crime.
 As a result he devoted much of his BMX career and after to promoting the sport at the grass-roots level, training kids in his BMX clinics, of which he was a pioneer, and launching future BMX careers and winning the respect and love of the BMX world.

 Racing career milestones

 Note: In the early days of professional racing, 1976 and prior, many tracks offered small purse prize money to the older racers of an event, even before the official sanctioning bodies offered prize money in formal divisions themselves.
 Hence some early "professionals" like Stu Thomsen turning "pro" in 1975 at 16 years old where racing for small amounts of money at track events when offered even before the NBA, regarded as the first true national BMX sanctioning body, had a professional division.
 The NBA started the first professional division in BMX for the 1977 season.
 For the sake of consistency and standardization noted professional first are for the first pro races for prize money offered by official BMX sanctioning bodies and not independent track events.
 Professional first are also on the national level unless otherwise indicated.

 Started Racing: Officially in mid 1973 at age 12 at Soledad Sands Park BMX track in Acton, California.
 According to the July 1974 issue of Bicycle Mototcross News he was racing by the time of publication 10 months.
 He was one of the children that were pretending to be racing Motorcycle Motocross (MX) an MX promoter, Ernie Alexander, noticed one day during the summer of 1973.
 That experience led Alexander to eventually start the National Bicycle Association (NBA) some six months later.
 Prior to that, it was David Clinton and Marvin Church who introduced him into the sport prior to racing in sanctioned races.
 As with many of the very first BMXers they were devoted Motorcycle Motocross (MX) fans and like to pretend they were racing motorcycles, attaching various accoutrements like false fuel tanks and fenders, emulating their favorite MX idols.